smcasillas1/Capstone/README.md

 ## Prepare Datasets

   - In this step I will need to determine what data is needed, identify where this data is located, and decide how I will maintain the data integrity.
 At which I've decided to use crime data provided by the criminal justice department listed below.
 Also, I will search the internet for a listing of Ohio's Cities and respective Counties.
-      1. Ohio's Office of Criminal Justice Services Website for Crime Data Files: <https://dpsoibrspext.azurewebsites.net/?handler=Search>
+      1. Ohio's Office of Criminal Justice Services (OCJS) Website for Crime Data Files: <https://dpsoibrspext.azurewebsites.net/?handler=Search>
           - OIBRS_Crime_Data_2020
           - OIBRS_Crime_Data_2021
           - OIBRS_Crime_Data_2022